 Ownership transfer and memory of the “first” ownership

 Google Drive makes it possible to transfer the ownership of a file to a different account on the same G Suite domain.
 A file can only have a single owner, so when transferring a file’s ownership from account A to account B, account B becomes the new owner of the file and gets the associated privileges:

-- The file can only be deleted (i.e. moved to the Trash) by user B
+- the file can be deleted (i.e. moved to the trash) by user B only

-We recommend to use scenario 1 since it has the advantage of simplicity (the “final owners” are the same as the “original owners”, so there is no bad surprise nor side effect to expect).
+We recommend scenario 1 since it has the advantage of simplicity (the “final owners” are the same as the “original owners”, so there are no bad surprises or side effects to expect).

 Sharing permission performances

 The biggest source of “server workload” in Google Drive is the propagation of sharing permissions.
 Each time a single permission is added or removed on a file or a folder, the Google Drive servers have to update their internal database.
 Therefore, the amount of work that the Google Drive servers need to do is very much related to the average number of sharing permissions on each file and folder.